 (at home) The Story of the World: Vol. 3, Chapter 1.

 I used the English song for week one from the user, “marykbry”.
 LOVE her song and so did the children!

 (at home) I printed some sentences off for my older children to identify the infinitives.
 Simple.

 We chanted the Latin grammar this week and listened to another one of marykbry’s songs during the review.
 To get the kids feet moving, we stomped our feet. (the song was a huge hit though so I decided to do a song for the new grammar portion as well next week.

 We sang the math skip counting songs and passed bean bags around the circle.
 I didn’t have bean bags for everyone so this was a bit of a mess and confusing for the kids.

 We covered Oils and the children practiced.
-Afterwards the children played a Crazy Critter Dice Game from Expressive Monkey.
+Afterward, the children played a Crazy Critter Dice Game from Expressive Monkey (that is no longer available).
 They loved it and came up with some cute critters.
-During review, we also played with OiLs on the board and the kids were able to demonstrate the elements of drawing on the board.
+During the review, we also played with OiLs on the board and the kids were able to demonstrate the elements of drawing on the board.